0visor0/tic-tac-toe/README.md

 # tic-tac-toe
 Welcome to CLI based TIC TAC TOE stimulator!!!
-This is a CLI based TIC TAC TOE stimulator game, it will be most preferable to play it on a linux terminal (because the game creator doesn't know a shit 'bout how to play it on windows or mac terminal so he cannot explain how to play there)
+This is TIC TAC TOE stimulator game which can be played on any terminal, it will be most preferable to play it on a linux terminal (because the game creator doesn't know a shit 'bout how to play it on windows or mac terminal so he cannot explain how to play there)